4ms/stm32mp1-baremetal/README.md

 target extended-remote localhost:3333
 load
 ```

+The port number (3333) may be different for you, check the output of openocd or JLinkGDBServer
+to see what port it's listening on.
+There may be a different port for each core.

 Remember, any file you load using a debugger will only get loaded into RAM.
 As
 soon as you power down, it will be lost.